pa2si/my-latin-event/README.md

     id: id,
   },
   update: {
-    content: 'some value',
+    content: "some value",
   },
   create: {
-    content: 'some value',
+    content: "some value",
   },
 });
 ```